N2 (South Africa): Buffalo City (Qonce- East London)

+Former Transkei

 After East London, the N2 turns again towards the interior in a northeasterly direction to avoid the difficult terrain of the Wild Coast.
-It passes through the former Transkei and its former capital, Mthatha (there are plans for the N2 to run as a 4-lane dual carriageway highway from Viedgesville to the Ngqeleni Village turn off, bypassing Mthatha to the south, as part of the N2 Wild Coast Toll Road).
+It passes through the former Transkei and its former capital, Mthatha, where it meets the R61 route (an alternative route to Port Shepstone).
+There are plans for the N2 to run as a four-lane dual carriageway highway from Viedgesville to the Ngqeleni Village turn off, bypassing Mthatha to the south, and then continuing eastwards on the R61, as part of the N2 Wild Coast Toll Road.
 After passing Mthatha, the N2 continues north-east through the towns of Qumbu, Mount Frere (KwaBhaca) and Mount Ayliff.
 Near Kokstad, the N2 climbs Brook's Nek to enter the province of KwaZulu-Natal.